JMB-Scripts/Michaelis-Menten/README.md

 # Michaelis-Menten Equation Fitting Tool
+It was written for UGA students to use during biochemistry practicals in L2, L3, and M1.

 This tool allows users to input data for substrate concentration (`S0`) and observed reaction rates (`v0`) to fit the Michaelis-Menten equation.
 The application provides a graphical user interface to input the data and visualize the curve-fitting results easily.

+If you found this project useful, used it, or needed to customize it (e.g., adding more lines or columns), please let me know!
+Your feedback is essential to help me improve and continue this project.
+You can reach out to me directly at [reach out to me via email](jean-marie.bourhis[at]univ-grenoble-alpes.fr).

+Stand-alone version for Windows, Mac, Linux are avalible at the end of the page

 The last version of the script is MM-fit-v3.0.py

-It was written for UGA students to use during biochemistry practicals in L2, L3, and M1.

 ## Features: